Corrosion Rate Calculator

 While these categories offer a convenient shorthand, project decisions typically weigh additional factors such as cost, maintenance intervals, and the consequences of failure.
 A corrosion rate of 2 mpy might be acceptable for a low-pressure water tank but intolerable for a high-pressure steam line.
 The environmental and safety stakes of corrosion-related failures can be immense; leaks from corroded pipelines contaminate soil and waterways, while structural collapse due to rebar rust endangers human life.
 Thus, engineers treat corrosion management as an essential component of sustainability and risk mitigation.

 Suppose a carbon steel coupon initially weighs 50 g.
-After a 720-hour (30-day) exposure in a saline solution, it weighs 49.2 g.
-Its exposed surface area is 25 cm² and the density of carbon steel is approximately 7.87 g/cm³.
+After a 720-hour (30-day) exposure in a saline solution, it weighs 49.2 g — a net loss of 0.8 g.
+Its exposed surface area is 25 cm² and the density of carbon steel is about 7.87 g/cm³.
 Plugging these numbers into the formula yields:

 Types of Corrosion